waywardgeek/infnoise/README.md

 entropy before any data is output.
 After that, reading bytes from the SHA3 sponge blocks until twice as many bytes of entropy have been fed into the sponge from the INM.

-Entropy per bit is measured as the log2 of the probability of seeing a specific output sequence from the INM.
-The probability of any given output bit is estimated by keeping a history of outputs, given the previous 7 bits.
-Simulations with K=1.82 show that using 16 bits rather than 7 gives only a 0.16% improvement in prediction accuracy, so only 7 are used.

-A health checker estimates how much entropy per bit is comming from the INM USB key, and compares that to log(K)/log(2).
-If they differ by more than 5%, it reports an error and exits.

 ### Non-Power-of-Two Multiplication

 The circuit shown in infnoise_fast multiplies by 1.82 every clock rather than 2.0.
 As